gtoal/genelab/README.md

 Done naively, the determination of all overlaps is N<sup>2</sup> where N is the number of reads.
 But with the trie data structure, the algorithmic complexity is linear in N and proportional to L where L is the length of a read.
-(70, in our example, although because we reject overlaps of less that 14 characters, really L=56).
+(70, in our example, although because we reject overlaps of less than 14 characters, really L=56).

 It may not be obvious how N<sup>2</sup> complexity turns into N complexity... the answer is because the N<sup>2</sup>
 is really N<sup>2</sup> in space <em>and</em> time, not just time.
 And by using the trie data structure